BrianLipscombe/power_standz/README.md

 ## Future Improvements

-* Change JPG images to WebP format.
+* Convert JPG images to WebP format so that Gitpod will actually load them properly.
+This will hopefully earn a better Lighthouse performance score.

-* Add a confirmation message after users click delete before orders are actually deleted.
+* Add a confirmation message after users click delete before orders are deleted.

-* Add better CRUD functionality for users to edit their profiles.

-* Make entities more consistent.
-Instead of using 'tasks' and 'orders' for the same purpose, make all entities into either 'tasks' or 'orders' not both.

-* Make the collapsible display orders in chronological order by the importance of the due dates, instead of by the order of when new orders were added.

-* Fix the appointment time icon to actually work when clicked and provide ease of adding appointment times instead of users having to manually type times into the field.
+* Fix logo responsiveness on all screen sizes.

+* Add product reviews section and contact form if possible.

 ## Credits

 * Code